Frequently asked questions about health insurance

 Young adults can remain on their parents’ health plans until age 26 as a result of the ACA, and health insurance companies no longer base eligibility or premium costs on applicants’ medical history.

-More than 30,000 of those enrollees were receiving premium subsidies to make their monthly premiums less costly (note that these subsidies are larger and more widely available in 2021, due to the American Rescue Plan), and more than 15,000 were receiving cost-sharing reductions that make their healthcare costs more affordable.
+More than 35,000 of those enrollees were receiving premium subsidies to make their monthly premiums less costly (note that these subsidies are larger and more widely available in 2021, due to the American Rescue Plan), and nearly 16,000 were receiving cost-sharing reductions that make their healthcare costs more affordable.

 In 2010, New Hampshire’s U.S. Senators were split on the ACA.
 Democrat Jeanne Shaheen voted yes, while Republican Judd Gregg voted no. In the U.S. House, Carol Shea-Porter and Paul Hodes, both Democrats, voted yes.